clubdeck/clubdeck.github.io/index.md

 * Use shortcuts to navigate and moderate Clubhouse like a boss.
 * Search rooms, users, clubs, events... anything.
 * Pin room searches to columns, apply custom highlighting and notification filters: marketing experts, this is for you!
+* Pin links at the top of your room

 | ![Screenshot 1](/img/screen1.png) | ![Screenshot 2](/img/screen2.png)